RianMontagh/RianMontagh.github.io/_posts/2026-07-29-Evaluating-Causes-of-Incision-in-the-Old-Model.md

 A clear next step based on these differences was to try two things
 - Run the current model with a 10 m thickness on the floodplain.
 This would preserve the channel and floodplain sediment fractions and the nonerodible areas.
-- Run the current model with the sediment fractions from the current model.
+- Run the current model with the sediment fractions from the old model.
 This would change the nonerodible areas and the sediment in the channel.

 ## Visualizing the Sediment Differences